R1ZZG0D/automated-devsecops-pipeline/README.md

  - Jenkins server - t2.medium

-Step 1: Ensure all the necessary plugins are installed in Jenkins Server:
+**Step 1: Ensure all the necessary plugins are installed in Jenkins Server**: